 Every Sunday from 9am-3pm, this neighborhood joint serves $15 bottomless mimosas, sangria, and bloody marys, alongside local dishes like grillades & grits, eggs cochon, and Katie’s special crawfish beignet.
 But be warned: Get there early or prepare to wait, because the line is unfailingly long and the restaurant bustling with merry brunchers.

 One of the "grand dames" of creole cuisine and NOLA dining culture, Broussard’s jazz brunch is set in a quintessential French Quarter courtyard, and it's really a great place to enjoy music-accompanied creole and creative dishes, including Napoleon Benedict, raspberry mascarpone pain perdu, steak & eggs Broussard, and New Orleans barbecued shrimp & grits... all while sucking down $12 bottomless mimosas.
 Show up any Sunday, from 10:30am-2:30pm.

 Two words: Drag.
 Brunch.
-Now every Saturday from 10am-3pm, get brunch with $15 bottomless mimosas -- and entertainment from the Southern Barbitchuates -- while dining on truffled mac & cheese, eggs Hussarde, fried green tomato eggs Benedict, or buttermilk fried chicken & waffles.
-There’s brunch on Sundays too, although sadly without drag queen performances… they do have a build-your-own Bloody Mary bar, though, so there’s that.
+Every Saturday from 10am-3pm, get brunch with $15 bottomless mimosas, build-your-own bloody marys, and entertainment from the Southern Barbitchuates while dining on truffled mac & cheese, boudin boulettes, fried green tomato and eggs, or buttermilk fried chicken and waffles.
+There’s brunch on Sundays too, although sadly without a drag performance.

 Sign up here for our daily New Orleans email and be the first to get all the food/drink/fun in the Big Easy.